-Humanities students will choose two core courses from the list below.
-Course selection is done on the online registration site which opens on May 30 at 9 a.m.
+Humanities students will choose three core courses from the list below.
+Course selection is done on the online registration site which opens on June 6, 2014.

 This course will allow students to experiment with poetry, fiction, and creative non-fiction.
 Students will create and revise their own work, as well as read and discuss a variety of published works.
 Together we will try a number of “getting started” exercises designed to surprise and inspire.
 We will explore key elements of creative writing, such as crafting strong characters, telling details, and effective dialogue, but we won't stop there.
 We will also discuss publication, contests, and other opportunities for creative writers outside of the classroom.

 Dr. Alan Forrest and Dr. Ann Mary Roberts